 To maintain F-1 student status, an international student must be matriculated in one of our professional, master's or doctoral level programs on a full-time basis and attaining satisfactory academic progress.
 International students can not maintain status if in a non-degree program.

-For information on admissions, visit the page on international student application requirements.
+For information on admissions, visit the international student application requirements page.

 The Registrar is the designated school official that is responsible for preparation of I-20 forms for International students.
 Please contact the Registrar at 215-871-6707 or DeborahCa@pcom.edu with any questions regarding status.